knc1/KOA2_Jailbreak/markdown_github/KOA2_Jailbreak.md

 To be certain, use your PC to look for it in the /documents folder.
 In this case something unexpected has happened, contact the developers.

-Install the Jailbreak Survial Code
+Install the Jailbreak Survival Code
 ==================================

 This package has also been known as the *hotfix* package.